centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 #### Perform a failover

-To move resources, run the command:
+To move the resources, run the command:

 ```bash
 pcs resource move centreon